Wills Hall: Facilities

-Wills Hall has a bar that is open once a week and staffed by students and former residents.
+Wills Hall has a bar that is open about twice a term and staffed by students.
 The bar also hosts JCR quizzes, film nights, sports broadcasts and other events.
 There are theme-nights, including alcohol-free events, "Bond Night", and a "White Party" for the whole hall.

 The Monica Wills Chapel was opened in 1930.
 It hosts a number of services a week (e.g. evensong, compline) for students from all the Stoke Bishop halls, usually on Friday evenings during term-time, and there are well-attended Christmas and Armistice events.
 It is also used to stage plays and concerts, and houses a grand piano and a harpsichord as well as a fully refurbished organ.

 Wills Hall has an oak-panelled dining room, often likened to that of an Oxbridge college, and the Hall's architect, Sir George Oatley, deliberately took inspiration from the proportions and styles of certain Oxford Colleges when making his designs.

 The Hall houses tennis and squash courts that are shared with the other halls on the Stoke Bishop Site; there is a croquet lawn (used for an annual croquet tournament, the "Morton / Relph cup"), a table tennis room, and an oak-panelled billiard room.
 The billiard room was constructed when Downside House was extended in the late 19th century and the fireplace still has the original De Morgan tiles.